streamsend-io/docsify/configuration/uploader.md

 ## Configuration Properties

-### files.dir
+### input.dir

 The directory to read files that will be processed.
 For example "/tmp/streamsend_uploader".
-TODO: if the directory does not exist then it will be created automatically.
 This directory must exist and be readable and writable by the user running the uploader.
+The Uploader acquires a lock on the directory (lock.pid) to prevent multiple uploaders accidentally processing the same file queue.
 If the directory is not accessible, then then uploader exits with an error.
 All new files in this directory that match the "input.file.pattern" and that exceed the "file.minimum.age.ms" will be streamed by the uploader.
 After processing, the file is renamed by adding ".FINISHED", which prevents subsequent reprocessing.
 Finished files are automatically deleted from this directory after "finished.file.retention.mins" minutes.
-Subdirectories are walked: so an eligible file in "/tmp/streamsend_uploader/Wednesday/10am.txt" will be detected, streamed and renamed.
+Subdirectories are walked: so an eligible file in (for example) "/tmp/streamsend_uploader/Wednesday/10am.txt" will be detected, streamed and renamed.
 Subdirectories are not renamed, only the actual files that have been processed.
-Both the Uploader and Downloader have a "files.dir" configuration property.
-If co-located, "files.dir" for the uploader and downloader should point to different directories.
+Note that the Downloader uses "output.dir" and the Uploader uses "input.dir".

 - *Type:* STRING
 - *Default:*